microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupOwner.md

 --                                   ---------------
 996d39aa-fdac-4d97-aa3d-c81fb47362ac
 ```
 This example demonstrates how to retrieve the owner of a specific group.
+Specify the `ObjectId` parameter to get a specific group owner.

 ### Example 2: Gets all group owners
 ```powershell